maslovw/SDND/BehavioralCloning/README.md

 ![data_sample][data_sample2]

-Note: I tryed data augmentation and redistribution (can be observed in the BehaviorCloning.ipynb).
+Note: I tried data augmentation and redistribution (can be observed in the BehaviorCloning.ipynb).

 ### Model
 On this data I tryed to train NN: